Atlanta Thrashers: Awards and trophies

+Georgia's Own Credit Union 3 Stars of the Year Award

 The Georgia's Own Credit Union 3 Stars of the Year Award was awarded annually to the Thrashers player amassing the most points throughout the season by being named as one of the three stars of each game.
 The award was created in the Thrashers' inaugural season of 1999.